 |>||The current speed is stored in the memory, the combined instrument panel shows a "magnifying glass" (6) around the stored speed for a second or so and its marking changes from WHITE to GREEN.|

-When this symbol changes colour from WHITE to GREEN, ACC is active and the car maintains the stored speed.
+When this symbol changes colour from WHITE to GREEN, the ACC is active and the car maintains the stored speed.

-Only when the symbol shows an image of another vehicle is the distance to the vehicle in front controlled by ACC.
+Only when the symbol shows an image of another vehicle is the distance to the vehicle in front controlled by the ACC.

 At the same time a speed range is marked:

 - the higher speed with GREEN marking is the pre-programmed speed

 - the lower speed is the speed of the vehicle in front.

 Changing the stored speed

 Stored speed is changed with short or long presses on the or button.